An asymmetric random Rado theorem for single equations: the $0$-statement: Proof of Theorem : the case

 {\it Case (i)} Fix $s:=\lceil \log n \rceil$.
 Let $Q_s$ denote the $AB$-path of length $s$.
 Recall that there exists a valid edge order for $Q_s$.
 Further $|V(Q_s)|=s(k_A (k_B-1))+k_A$ and $|E(Q_s)|=s k_B +1$.
 We obtain via~(\ref{eq:exp}) that

-where the last equality follows since $c \ll 1/k_A,1/k_B$.
+where the last equality follows since $c $ is sufficiently small compared to $1/k_A$ and $ 1/k_B$.
 Thus, Markov's inequality implies that w.h.p. $G$ does not contain an $AB$-path of length at least $\log n$.\footnote{Notice if we had chosen $p=Cn^{-\frac{k_Ak_B-k_A-k_B}{k_Ak_B-k_A}}$ for $C>1$, the argument here would not work.
 This is the only part of the proof that we use the full force of our bound on $p$.}

 {\it Case (ii)} As before set $s:=\lceil \log n \rceil$.
 Let $P_s$ denote the $A$-path of length $s$.
 There exists a valid edge order for $P_s$.
 Further $|V(P_s)|=s(k_A-1)+1$ and $|E(P_s)|=s$.
 We obtain via~(\ref{eq:exp}) that